rusty-ms/jamf2snipe/README.md

-# jamf2snipe for JAMF SCHOOL OR ZULUDESK
+# jamf2snipe but forked to add support for JAMF SCHOOL OR ZULUDESK

-# CURRENTLY JUST STARTING, DO NOT USE
+# ** CURRENTLY JUST STARTING, DO NOT USE **

 ## Import/Sync Computers from JAMF to Snipe-IT
 ```
 usage: jamf2snipe [-h] [-v] [--dryrun] [-d] [--do_not_verify_ssl] [-r]